How Julius Caesar Crossed the Rubicon and Took Ariminum: Part I

 With all his eagles and his standards joined.
 (Civil War 1.476.)

-The advance party consisted of Caesar’s centurions along with his other officers (Plutarch) or along with a few of their bravest men (Appian), and so would have amounted at most to a few dozen hand-picked soldiers.
-They would have been formidable opponents, hardened by years of brutal hand to hand combat.
+The advance party consisted of Caesarโ€™s centurions along with his other officers (Plutarch) or along with a few of their bravest men (Appian), and so would have amounted at most to a few dozen hand-picked soldiers.
+They would have been formidable opponents, hardened by years of brutal hand-to-hand combat.
+They were commanded by Quintus Hortensius Hortalus, son of the famous Roman orator of the same name who was Ciceroโ€™s most formidable courtroom adversary at the start of his career.
+The younger Hortensius was probably in his early forties in 50 BC, suggesting that Caesar elected to appoint a mature and experienced commander to the advance party rather than someone too young and eager.

-It would seem likely that Caesar mounted them on horses taken from his small cavalry force so that they could make good speed, and arrive at Ariminum ahead of any rumour of Caesar’s move.
+It would seem likely that Caesar mounted the advance party on horses taken from his small cavalry force so that they could make good speed, and arrive at Ariminum ahead of any rumour of Caesarโ€™s move.
 He had done this before.
 In the first campaign of his Gallic wars in 58 BC, he had agreed to a parley with the hostile German chieftain Ariovistus, and took along a bodyguard of trusted soldiers from the Tenth Legion whom he mounted for the purpose on horses taken from his Gallic cavalry (cf. Caesar, Gallic War 1.42).

 Tactical imperatives